vuejs/pinia/docs/core-concepts/plugins.md

 store.secret // 'the cake is a lie'
 ```

-This is useful to add global objects like the router, modals, or toasts.
+This is useful to add global objects like the router, modal, or toast managers.

 ## Introduction